You may notice that your outdoor AC unit releases heat into the open air. So, is the hot air emitted by an AC unit harmful to the environment?

 The Real Environmental Concern

 The concerning part about AC is the refrigerant.
 Many substances can work as refrigerants.
 However, most of them carry threats to the Earth.
 Chlorofluorocarbons (CFC) and hydrochlorofluorocarbons (HCFCs) can deplete the ozone layer.
-Hydrofluorocarbon (HFC) has a lower ozone risk, but it also carries the potential of greenhouse gas emissions.
-Nowadays, most manufacturers use hydrocarbon (HC), which is the most environmentally friendly option that we have today.
-But even that still poses climate risks.
+Yet, they were commonly used in many ACs until the Montreal Protocol phased them out in the developed world by 2010.

 What You Can Do

-It seems too difficult to live completely without AC.
+It seems too difficult to live entirely without AC.
 Fortunately, there are some things you can do to reduce the negative impacts of your AC on the environment.
 Here are some of those:

 - If possible, switch to renewable energy sources.